DumkinMaksim/GitInstruction/GitTutorialLite.md

  ## about quotes

-> The Markdown language uses the "more" (">") sign to indicate quotations.
+ The Markdown language uses the "more" (">") sign to indicate quotations.
 It can be inserted both before each line of the quotation, and only before the first line of the paragraph.
-Also, the Markdown syntax allows you to create nested quotes (quotes inside quotes).
-Additional levels of citation marks (">") are used to mark them.
 Quotes in Markdown can contain all kinds of markup elements.

+Tables more